michalgrzegorczyk-dev/chat-app/README.md

 There is no authorization of the user, but you can select predefined users to chat with.

 ❌ Authorization is not implemented yet because I'm focusing on the core features of the chat app.
+❌ System design is implemented partially, but I'm focusing on the core features of the chat app.

 ## Features
 - **Select Predefined User**: Users can select a user to chat with from a list of predefined users.